celery/celery/sources/reference/celery.signals.txt

 .. data:: worker_init

-    Triggered before the worker is started.
+    Dispatched before the worker is started.

 .. data:: worker_ready

-    Triggered when the worker is ready to accept work.
+    Dispatched when the worker is ready to accept work.

+.. data:: worker_process_init

+    Dispatched by each new pool worker process when it starts.

 .. data:: worker_shutdown

-    Triggered when the worker is about to shut down.
+    Dispatched when the worker is about to shut down.